Little girl at pediatric dentist

 At some point, your child will transition out of a pediatric dentistry practice and into an adult-care practice.
 The moment at which your child takes that leap is individualized.
 Some people are ready to switch sooner than others.

-Where Does the Pediatric Dentistry Age Group Begin and End?
+Where Does The Pediatric Dentistry Age Group Begin and End?

 Most American children don’t see a dentist until they’re 2 years old.
 Experts would like them to start those visits much earlier.
 If your child develops teeth by age 1 year, visits should start then.

-There’s no set pediatric dentistry age limit.
-But looking at the medical field may help.
+There’s no set pediatric dentistry age limit, but looking at the medical field may help.

 Most pediatricians stop seeing their young patients when they’re about 18 years old.
 Teenagers and young adults have very different medical needs than children, and they should address those concerns with the right kind of doctor.
 Moving to a family practice doctor is a wise choice.